stevemcquaid/sysdig-teflon/README.md

     - Sysdig Monitor Ingestion
   - [X] Figure out how to create HPA to scale if under attack
     - https://sysdig.com/blog/kubernetes-scaler/
-  - [ ] Start building the different parts of the system
+  - [X] Start building the different parts of the system
-    -

-# Tasks
+# Tasks to create HPA
   - [ ] Ensure Cluster Compatibility
     - [ ] Check if `--horizontal-pod-autoscaler-use-rest-clients` is set on kube-controller-manager
   - [ ] Get target deployment to scale